 I fly out of Newark 99% of the time so I fly United Airlines just about everywhere.
 Because of this, I have the United Explorer Card.
 I use this bad boy to book all my flights and I get double miles for doing so.
 When I have to stay somewhere for more than a night I have to pack a piece of luggage.
-I typically travel light so I don't have to check my luggage but when I do, this card gives me a free 'first bag' check.
-That's nice because I really hate paying $30 per page to check a piece of luggage.
+I typically travel light so I don’t have to check my luggage but when I do, this card gives me a free ‘first bag’ check.
+That’s nice because I really hate paying $30 per bag to check a piece of luggage.

 On top of that, I get to board as part of Group 2.
 So I can get into the plane and put all my stuff in the overhead bins.
 Of course, this card costs me $95 per year to have, but this is a small price to pay for all the miles I get.

 Why do I do this?
 Simple, I was able to pay for the entire round trip (excluding taxes) for my wife’s yearly trip to Hong Kong.
 That’s a savings of around $800 for just doing my job.

 When I have to stay overnight or several days at a location, I usually book a Hilton hotel, or one of their subsidiaries.
 The reason why is that I get the best service and they usually have the most comfortable beds out there.
 This is all a matter of personal preference but ever since I started doing a lot of traveling, Hilton has become a second home to me.
 It’s well worth it for me to be Hilton Honors member.

 One time my family and I got ‘stranded’ for an extra day near Disney in Florida and we needed to get a room.
 The Hilton nearby looked up my Honor status and got us a room right away.
 They saved the day.